raspberrypilearning/interactive-animation/en/step_4.md

 --- /task ---

 --- task ---
 Add a backdrop of your choice.
 Don't worry too much as you can change at any time as you develop your idea.
+Below is a **How to â€¦**  if you need a reminder or to understand blocks in more detail.

 [[[generic-scratch3-backdrop-from-library]]]